aumouvantsillage/guillaume.baierouge.fr/src/2021-01-16-simulating-digital-circuits-in-racket.md

 also contains a
 [section about streams](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-24.html#%_sec_3.5).

-In this section, I re-implement a stream-like library from scratch, with support for infinite streams only.
+> When I started writing an implementation of signals in Racket,
+> my only source of inspiration was the Clash source code.
+> I didn't know anything about promises and streams in Racket,
+> and I hadn't read SICP.
+>
+> This section is mostly based on my implementation of signals from scratch.
+> While writing this post, I have made several changes to align the terminology
+> and the implementation with the literature.

 Delayed evaluation
 ------------------

 In Racket, lazy evaluation can be achieved using [promises](https://docs.racket-lang.org/reference/Delayed_Evaluation.html).
 The [delay](https://docs.racket-lang.org/reference/Delayed_Evaluation.html?q=delay#%28form._%28%28lib._racket%2Fpromise..rkt%29._delay%29%29)
-converts an expression into a promise, and the [force](https://docs.racket-lang.org/reference/Delayed_Evaluation.html?q=delay#%28def._%28%28lib._racket%2Fpromise..rkt%29._force%29%29) function evaluate that expression when needed.
+macro converts an expression into a promise, and the [force](https://docs.racket-lang.org/reference/Delayed_Evaluation.html?q=delay#%28def._%28%28lib._racket%2Fpromise..rkt%29._force%29%29) function evaluates that expression.
 The result of the evaluation is cached, so that we can `force` the same promise multiple times without the cost of reevaluating the expression.